 Collaboration with WHO and its Country Office is well established through the National Institute of Public Health and other professional non-profit organizations.
-Activities of WHO in the Czech Republic are also supported by various partners and donors.
-The Czech Republic is active in various WHO networks, including the Healthy Cities Network (52,53) and the International Health Promoting Hospitals Network, which includes 11 hospitals in the Czech Republic (54).
+Activities of WHO in Czechia are also supported by various partners and donors.
+Czechia is active in various WHO networks, including the Healthy Cities Network (52,53) and the International Health Promoting Hospitals Network, which includes 11 hospitals in Czechia (54).